 1. Subject to the provisions of Regulation 2, the following formulae shall be used by the Chancellor, or by the Vice-Chancellor, or by a duly appointed deputy, in admitting candidates to degrees or to the titles of degrees:

+M.A. under Stat.
+B II 2.
 For the degree of Master of Arts under Statute B II 2